MinterTeam/minter-php-sdk/README.md

 ### Decode transaction

-Returns an array with transaction data
+Returns an array with transaction data.

 ###### Example